bryanlabs/go-bryanlabs-dev/content/blog/availbilityzoneids.md

     - Tag
   VpcId: String
   ````
-The AvailabilityZone property must be a Zone Name, not a Zone Id.
-In order to know which zone names to use I had to first describe the availability zones in the cli.
-Comparing this output to the workspaces zone mappings, I learned that i had to build my subnets in us-east-1b, us-east-1c, us-east-1d.
+In order to know which zone name to use I had to first describe the accounts availability zones using the cli.
+Comparing this output to the workspaces zone mappings, I learned that i had to build my subnets in Zone Names us-east-1b, us-east-1c, us-east-1d.

 ````
 aws ec2 describe-availability-zones --region us-east-1 | jq .[] |grep Zone